Timmmofey/video-processing-pipeline/docs/technical/sequnce-diagram-pipeline-architecture.md

-# End-to-End Event-Driven Video Processing Pipeline
+# End-to-End Video Processing Pipeline

 An end-to-end, event-driven pipeline that automates the entire video processing lifecycle from initial upload to final publication.